 Frequent organisational change is the norm, yet the high levels of failure indicate that effective change management remains an issue.
 There’s no single model of change and no single solution to effective management, but people professionals need to ensure they have the skills, knowledge, and behaviours to drive effective change.
-In the latest CIPD Profession Map, understanding how to effectively enable change has been elevated to a ’core’ knowledge area for all people professionals.
+In our new Profession Map, understanding how to effectively enable change has been elevated to a ’core’ knowledge area for all people professionals.

 People are at the centre of many of the changes in the world of work.
-People professionals and HR functions are amongst those best placed to drive effective change.
+People professionals and HR functions are among those best placed to drive effective change.
 They have a role and responsibility to ensure that organisation development, (re)design, due process, employee voice and clear communications are appropriately and effectively addressed as part of change management.
 L&D professionals have a particular role to play in ensuring the long-term sustainability of a change, through effective design and delivery of learning initiatives.
 Key for all people professionals is to understand and work within the network of change activities across different departments, enabling them to anticipate, design, and shape organisational change.

 Why organisations need to change